-Leprosy is a horrible, disfiguring disease, one that the ancients said could only be cured by an act of God Himself.
-Martin Collins shows that Jesus' healing of a leper manifested His divine power and mercy.
+Leprosy is a horrible disease, one that the ancients said could only be cured by God Himself.
+Jesus' healing of a leper manifested His divine power and mercy.

 It is not unusual today for a member of God's church to feel ill at ease with the world around him. ...

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.